sd12567/Mandelbrot-Fractal-Generator/README.md

 #  Mandelbrot Fractal Generator

-An interactive Mandelbrot Fractal Generator in C with Multithreaded Image Rendering and Dual Network Backends.
+Mandelbrot Fractal Generator is a fractal image renderer built in C. It renders Mandelbrot sets using the escape-time algorithm with multithreaded image generation.
+The server supports two modes: a full-featured HTTP backend using libmicrohttpd and a minimal HTTP/1.1 parser over raw TCP sockets.
+Users can view and zoom into fractals via a simple web frontend, with controls for coordinates and color